 Channels and drainage ways are maintained to avoid obstruction and maintain flow.
 Channel cleaning includes use of heavy equipment for excess vegetation, loading, hauling, and disposing of materials.
 Fill material and rock may be imported to repair eroded channel walls and for restoring flow line to original specifications.
 Rock and concrete can be used for check dams, to control erosion in channels.

 Clean catch basins, storm drain inlets, and other conveyance structures, including detention ponds, in high pollutant load areas before the wet season to remove sediments and debris accumulated during dry weather.

-Drainage ditches and creeks are also cleared of vegetation and debris to improve hydraulics, to increase pollutant removal, and to enhance aesthetics and habitat value.
+Drainage ditches and creeks are also cleared of vegetation and debris to improve hydraulics, increase pollutant removal, and enhance aesthetics and habitat value.

-During routine maintenance of conveyance system and drainage structures field staff should look for evidence of illegal discharges or illicit connections:
+During routine maintenance of the conveyance system and drainage structures, field staff should look for evidence of illegal discharges or illicit connections:

 Is there evidence of spills such as paints, discoloring, etc.?

 Are there any odors associated with the drainage system?

 Record locations of apparent illegal discharges/illicit connections for further investigation per the processes described in the Illicit Discharge webpage located here.